ojpitre/ojpitrecurriculum/README.md

 # ojpitrecurriculum
-OJpitre's curriculum docx to pdf
+OJpitre's curriculum in docx and pdf